1 December 2016

 It is important that as many people as possible respond to the consultation to ensure the weight and variety of our concerns is represented and to persuade the Council to commit to a sustainable future.

-Emma Brading of Three Rivers Green Party, said: “In some areas I was impressed with the insight and vision.
+Three Rivers Green Party member, Emma Brading, said: “In some areas I was impressed with the insight and vision.
 But in others I was disappointed by the lack of innovative and deliverable solutions being proposed.
 Bearing in mind that this is a vision for the next few decades I think there is scope to be much more progressive.”

 Keith Cotton of St Albans Green Party said: “We must see safe cycling provision with clearly visible access routes – no more confusing and dangerous half solutions!
 The East to West integrated public transport needs much improvement, whilst also looking at the emission profile of buses.
 Improving air quality is a problem which is only going to get worse.
 Pedestrian areas need protection from busy roads and restricting deliveries would help lower the exposure to dangerous levels of air pollution.”